BlinovaAlexa/The_Compliance_Registry_Documentation/Compliance.md

 ![Compliance](/images/compliance1.jpg)

+When new a new company is just registered, this list is created from a common list of types which can be then edited.
+While a user creates or edits a type, the system shows a suggestion list of types that was collected from company’s uploaded compliances and is not in the list yet.

 ## New Compliance

 On the Compliance page, the user can add a new compliance by clicking the New button.